reactuate/reactuate/README.md

 ## Babel Layer

-Reactuate encourages the use of recent versions of Babel.
+Reactuate encourages the use of most recent versions of Babel.
 [Babel](http://babeljs.io) is a transpiler from future versions of ECMAScript to JavaScript you can run in the browser today [npm|babel-core@6.4.0](# "push:").

 Babel 6 is still fairly new and unfortunately, not all tools support it well, but this should be less of a problem going forward.